Arlington National Cemetery: 19th century

-In 1802, George Washington Parke Custis, the grandson of George Washington's wife Martha through her first marriage, began building Arlington House at the present-day Arlington National Cemetery on land that he inherited from John Parke Custis, his natural father, following his death.
+In 1802, George Washington Parke Custis, the grandson of George Washington's wife Martha through her first marriage, began building Arlington House on a property, Arlington Plantation, that he inherited from John Parke Custis, his natural father, following his death.
 Custis went to live at Mount Vernon where George Washington and Martha raised him as their own son.

 In 1804, Custis married Mary Lee Fitzhugh.
 They had four children, but only one, Mary Anna Randolph Custis, survived into adulthood.
-On 30 June 1831, she married future Confederate States Army general Robert E. Lee.
+On 30 June 1831, she married U.S. Army 2nd Lieutenant Robert E. Lee (future Confederate States Army general).

 In 1818, Arlington House was completed.
-Custis initially intended the house to serve as a home and memorial to George Washington, his foster father, but Washington died on 14 December 1799.
+Custis initially intended the house to serve as a home and memorial to George Washington, his foster father, but Washington died on 14 December 1799, before construction began.
 Custis' will granted a life inheritance of the house to his wife, allowing her to live at and run Arlington House for the rest of her life but prohibiting her from selling any portion of it.
+In 1826 Custis acknowledged Maria Carter Syphax as his daughter and freed her, along with her 10 children and provided them with 17 acres of the Arlington Plantation.
 Following his wife's death, Arlington House, then known as the Custis-Lee Mansion, was passed on to her eldest grandson, George Washington Custis Lee.